amnescher/LLM-as-a-Service/Ray_demo/llmAPI/README.md

 streamlit run UI/main.py
 ```
 For the first time login as admin to add new users.
-Login:
-Username: admin
-Password: admin

-Add new users ans start using LLM service.
+admin creientials are stored in ```cluster_config.yaml```
+More details of streamlit UI can be found [here](UI/README.md)

 ## Use EscherCloudAI API
-To use API service you need to get user access tokens to be able to send request to LLMs.
+To use API service you need to get user access tokens, using streamlit UI, to be able to send request to LLMs API.
-You can fine more details of API here
+You can fine more details of API [here](eschercloud/README.md)